kanapathipillaivinothraj/python-mini-project/README.md

 # python-mini-project

 This is my project based learning in python
+# Calculator.py
 stpe-01 : if elif else and try except statment in calculator

-# Calculator.py
+# social media dounloader

-stpe-02 : for in and for rang loops in
+step-01 : download pytube
+"""
+pip install download
+"""